azukiwash/centos7-devenv/README.md

 azuki.cc ansible_connection=ssh
 ```

-You can check connections with 'ping' command.
+You can check connections health with 'ping' command.

 ```
 > ansible all -m ping